teaching eNGlish in vietnam:

 You won’t believe how many English teachers come here and work on a tourist visa.
 This is, in fact, illegal, if you plan to work here, you need to secure a business visa and/or a work permit depending if your employer required you to do so.
 Working on a tourist permit or on illegal documents will result in serious trouble such as deportation and entry ban in the country.

 If the school let you work on a tourist visa, this is a red flag and a sign of unprofessionalism.
-They are more likely to screw you over at some point, for example not paying you in time for your last paycheck when you quit the job.
+They are more likely to screw you over at some point.
+For example, not paying you in time for your last paycheck when you quit the job or simply fire you without any acceptable reason.
 They can also use this against you as you cannot ask for a legal help regarding this matter.

-As I mentioned, being a native English speaker with white skin and blond hair can land you a job easily, there are still a couple of job requirements you have to prepare.
-A lot of schools are getting wiser and more professional as the year comes by, a Bachelor’s degree is a must too, TEFL/TOFEL/CELTA certificate is one of the most important requirement as well.
+As I mentioned, being a native English speaker with white skin and blond hair can land you a job easily but there are still a couple of job requirements you have to prepare.
+A lot of schools are getting wiser and more professional as the year comes by.
+Here are the common requirement when applying for an English teaching job in Vietnam:

 TIP: Look for schools who will check not only your accent, physical appearance, but also who will require you to have an experience in teaching, a teaching certificate, a bachelor’s/master’s degree.
 These schools are more serious in the business, who is also concern with the quality of teaching they provide to their students.